allmeidaapedro/Lending-Club-Credit-Scoring/README.md

     <img src="reports/increasing_trend.png">

 # 7. Modeling
+1. **Data Cleaning:**
-- 1. First of all, **data cleaning** was performed to turn the raw data suitable for data exploration and modeling.
+    - First of all, **data cleaning** was performed to turn the raw data suitable for data exploration and modeling.
 Tasks performed in this step:
     - Obtain a sorted dataframe, providing a chronological order for the loan data.
     - Remove features with higher than 70% missing rate, excessive cardinality, unique values per observation, no variance/constant values, and irrelevant variables to the business or modeling point of view.
     - Treat missing values, removing observations with missings when they represent a very small portion of the data and imputing them when they represent a specific value, like zero.